 Questions To Ask When Choosing A New Vet

 Getting a new pet, or your first pet, is an exciting time.
 Getting to know your pet is one of the most enjoyable stages of the process of raising a pet.
 Especially with cats, as their natural curiosity and sudden feats of athleticism and energy are constant entertainment.
-Whether you’re adopting an adult cat or bringing home a kitten, you’re going to want to establish a relationship with a veterinarian.
+Whether you’re adopting an adult cat or bringing a kitten home, you’re going to want to establish a relationship with a veterinarian.

-Before you start to canvas your area for available pet hospitals and start asking questions to determine if they’re a fit, you first need to decide whether you want to choose a small practice or a large practice.
-The answer to this question will help you qualify the pet hospitals into a smaller groups.
+Before you start to canvas your area for available pet hospitals and start asking questions to determine if they’re a good fit, you first need to decide whether you want to choose a small practice or a large practice.
+The answer to this question will help you qualify the pet hospitals into a smaller group.
 If you want your new kitten to see the same vet each-and-every visit, you’re going to want to select a smaller practice.
-With a big practice, you’re most likely going to see a handful of different vets during your various visits as your your kitten grows into a cat.
+With a big practice, you’re most likely going to see a handful of different vets during your various visits as your kitten grows into a cat.

 Never had a pet and don’t know which to pick?
 Think about your personal preference when you see your doctor.
 Do you like to see the same doctor every time that knows your personally or do you enjoy the technology and speed of a large clinic?
 You’ll likely want the same for your pet.